lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 }
 ```

-In this method, we're directly calling the `transfer` method of the notifier (the LSP7 token) as the URD.
-Of course, in order for this to work, the custom URD needs to be authorized to spend the token of the UP on his behalf (using `authorizeOperator`).
+In this method, we are directly calling the `transfer(...)` method of the notifier (the LSP7 token) as the LSP1 Forwarder.
+In order for this to work, the LSP1 Forwarder needs to have been authorized as an operator to spend the token of the UP on his behalf (via [`authorizeOperator(...)`](../../contracts/contracts/LSP7DigitalAsset/LSP7DigitalAsset.md#authorizeoperator)).

   </TabItem>